 - Determining when a ‘deceased’ indicator will appear on the birth certificate.

 BDM applies this policy when issuing Victorian birth certificates relating to a person who has died.

-BDM issues both standard and commemorative birth certificates for births registered in Victoria.
+BDM issues both legal and commemorative birth certificates for births registered in Victoria.

 - Certifies a person’s birth including their name, the date and place of their birth, and their parents’ details

 - Can be used as official proof of identity.
 This may include claiming government benefits, enrolling in childcare or school, or getting a passport or driver’s licence.

 A commemorative birth certificate: